-Justifying Memorandum prepared by the Board of Directors of Enagás, S.A. in relation to the proposed modification of the Rules and Regulations of the Organisation and Functioning of the Board of Directors of the Company
+Explanatory report prepared by the Board of Directors of Enagás, S.A. regarding the proposed amendment of the Regulations on the Organisation and Functioning of the Board of Directors and the Regulations of the Audit and Compliance Committee, as well as the approval of the Regulations of the Sustainability and Appointments Committee and the Remuneration Committee of the Company.

-Justifying Memorandum created by the Board of Directors of Enagás, S.A. in relation to the proposed modification of the Rules and Regulations of the Organisation and Functioning of the Board of Directors of the Company
+Explanatory report prepared by the Board of Directors of Enagás, S.A. regarding the proposed amendment to the Regulations of the Organisation and Functioning of the Board of Directors and the Regulations of the Audit and Compliance Committee and the approval of the Regulations of the Sustainability and Appointments Committee and the Company's Remuneration Committee.